sfu-fas/coursys/instructions/SYSADMIN.md

 docker compose run app bash
 ```

-Just running any `manage.py` command will often trigger whatever error is happening, in a more helpful environment.
+Just running any `manage` command will often trigger whatever error is happening, in a more helpful environment.

 A database dump is done every few hours in production into `/filestore/prod/db_backup/`.
 In a worst-case scenario, these can be examined for changes in the database and/or information on what has been happening.